dunkeroni/krita-stable-horde/README.md

 **IMPORTANT:** If you are running Linux, please make sure, you have webp support for Qt5 installed, as this is the image format stablehorde uses.
 Execute the following command to check, if it's already supported: ```python -c "from PyQt5.Qt import *; print([bytes(x).decode('ascii') for x in QImageReader.supportedImageFormats()])"```.
 To install it, use ```sudo pacman -S qt5-imageformats``` (Arch) or ```sudo apt install qt5-image-formats-plugins``` (Debian).

+1. Download the latest importable zip archive from the Releases section.

+2. Start Krita.
+Go to Tools > Scripts > Import Python Plugin from File... and select the zip archive.

-1. Download the repository as a zip.
+   ALTERNATIVELY: Download this repository as a zip.

-2. Copy the krita_AIhorde.py file and krita_AIhorde folder into your Krita plugin folder.
+   Copy the krita_AIhorde.py file and krita_AIhorde folder into your Krita plugin folder.
 The plugin folder is located at:
    - Windows: ```C:\Users\<username>\AppData\Roaming\krita\pykrita```
    - Linux: ```~/.local/share/krita/pykrita```
    - MacOS: ```~/Library/Application Support/krita/pykrita```